 What is a Lease Break Clause and why is it important for my salon business?

 In a nutshell, a Break Clause allows you to terminate the lease early on a given date.
 For example, if you’ve taken a 10 year lease, you reach a deal to ‘break’ (end) the lease after 5 years.

-Be careful if the Landlord wants the Break Clause to be mutual – i.e. the Landlord can end the lease early as well as the Tenant.
-Resist this – clearly you do not want the Landlord threatening to terminate your lease if your salon business is doing well.
+Be careful if the Landlord wants the Break Clause to be mutual that is, the Landlord can end the lease early as well as the Tenant.
+Resist this as clearly you do not want the Landlord threatening to terminate your lease if your salon business is doing well.

 As you can see, leases are complex and you are bound by law, hence the importance of getting professional legal advice as soon as you decide the premises could be right for you.